jacky-lee/r1-connect-demo-Android-1/README.md

 *sessionStart*

 If true, indicates the start of a new session.
 Note that when a emitter is first instantiated, this is initialized to true.
-To prevent this default behavior, set sessionTimeout to negative value
+To prevent this default behavior, set sessionTimeout to negative value.
  By itself, setting this does not send any data.
 If this is true, when the next emitter call is made, a parameter will be added to the resulting emitter information indicating that it is the start of a session, and this flag will be cleared.

 	R1Emitter.getInstance().setSessionStarted(true);